mpanighetti/dnd5e-classes/alchemist/house-of-abiogenesis.md

 | Sample of an element (air, earth, fire, or water) in a container | Elemental (of the same element as the sample) | Cold (water), Fire (fire), Lightning (air), or Poison (earth) |
 | Slime or any liquid | Ooze | Acid |

-[^🧪]: The House of Abiogenesis is a subclass of the Alchemist class by balab.
-Used with permission by the author.
+[^🧪]: The Alchemist class is a third-party supplement by balab, used with permission by the author.
 [^👹]: See **Alchemical Nature**.